-Sad confessional stories are something Deborah is willing to sprinkle during midweek routines, however, her perspective quickly shifts when Marty (Christopher McDonald) tells her the record-breaking 2500 show will be her last.
-Hiring Ava to freshen her set and even blackmail is not enough to save her casino residency and he willing to take the financial hit.
-During "Tunnel of Love,” I was convinced Marty was planning to one-up Deborah, rather he was simply trying to find the right moment to tell her the painful news.
+Sad confessional stories are something Deborah is willing to sprinkle in during midweek routines, however, her perspective quickly shifts when Marty (Christopher McDonald) tells her the record-breaking 2,500 show will be her last.
+Hiring Ava to freshen her set and even blackmail is not enough to save her casino residency and Marty willing to take the financial hit.
+During "Tunnel of Love, it seemed Marty was planning to one-up Deborah, rather he was simply trying to find the right moment to tell her the painful news.
 In reality, there is no malice, but he is a coward and blames the mood of the evening for waiting until after he hooked up with her to drop this bombshell.
 This is another pair of episodes that follow on directly from each other and this continuation justifies why HBO Max is airing Hacks this way — although it would be preferable to spread it over 10 weeks to savor each moment.

 The generation gap is felt in every aspect of the series and this takes on a more pointed turn in "1.69 million."
-First of all, they clarified that Ava is Gen Z even if it was a crushing blow to my ego when she mentions there are Millennials who are 40 now.
-I have refrained from calling Ava a Millennial and I am thrilled she confirmed her generation status via a snarky comeback to being called an "entitled Millennial" by Deborah.
+First of all, they clarified that Ava is Gen Z via a snarky comeback to being called an "entitled Millennial" by Deborah.
 They are having a drink with Deborah’s old comedy friend Francine (Anna Marie Horsford) and catching up on their long history.
 This includes the news that the old proprietor Ira has died and neither woman is sad the man who was nicknamed "Old Saint Dick" has passed.
 Ava is horrified when she finds out that this man was a sexual predator — Deborah jokes that she thinks he had the same pharmacist as Bill Cosby — and later brings it up when they are in the green room prepping.

-Rather than pitting two stubborn women who won't back down, this disagreement leads to an utterly surprising sequence that highlights the partnership’s impact.
+Rather than pitting two stubborn women who won't back down, this disagreement leads to another utterly surprising sequence that highlights the partnership’s impact.
 The first major turning point was Ava seeing the unaired late-night pilot, followed by last week’s myth blasting revelation.
-Rather than sit back and maintain her brand, Deborah fights back against the Iras of the world with a pointed takedown of emcee and usual headliner Drew (Adam Ray).
+Now, rather than sit back and maintain her brand, Deborah fights back against the Iras of the world with a pointed takedown of emcee and usual headliner Drew (Adam Ray).